You will benefit at the beginning of your speech if you free yourself from two misconceptions that can result in a fear of public speaking:

 Your assessment reveals that you are prepared to do well and that you have the benefit over your listeners.
 When you accept this, your confidence will show to your audience.
 It will make them believe in you and in your speech.

-• Assess your audience reasonably.
+- Assess your audience reasonably.
 They want you to do well.
 Listeners suffer along with a speaker who is having difficulty delivering, and they do not enjoy suffering.
-They would much rather react and criticise; that would give them a good time.
+They would much rather react and criticize; that would give them a good time.
 So consider your audience rather than yourself.
 Win their interest, and you will be more confident, and everybody will be happy.

 Another way of putting this: Focus on a good message and speech delivery.
 You will make the audience happy with this and you will succeed in your mission.
 Do the first well, and the second will follow.